-- The statements within the bands give an indication of the features which may be displayed in the evidence.
-Please note that not every statement needs to be met to achieve marks within a band. - Where candidates' work does not meet the lowest range statement, or where no evidence is provided, zero marks should be awarded. - Exploration may be demonstrated: - throughout the folio evidence is likely to be in the form of graphics, photographs of models, and annotations - through consideration of alternatives in a wide range of areas, eg function, assembly, aesthetics or materials - There should be evidence of review and justification of decisions during the development.
-This is likely to be in the form of annotations. - Although a proposal which is a detailed version of the original idea may gain marks for refining ideas, it will be unlikely to achieve marks above the bottom band for exploring ideas. - Refinement should lead to a level of detail which will allow manufacture of the proposal.
-A proposal which has very little detail will not achieve marks above the bottom band for refinement. - Refinement will result in decisions being made on areas such as size, materials and assembly methods. - Knowledge and understanding of design should be applied to explore and refine ideas.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Exploration can be demonstrated: - throughout the folio evidence is likely to be in the form of graphics, photographs of models, and annotations - through consideration of alternatives in a wide range of areas, for example function, assembly, aesthetics, or materials - There should be evidence of review and justification of decisions during the development.
+This is likely to be in the form of annotations. - Although a proposal that is a detailed version of the original idea may gain marks for refining ideas, it will be unlikely to achieve marks above the bottom band for exploring ideas. - Refinement should lead to a level of detail that will allow manufacture of the proposal.
+A proposal with very little detail will not achieve marks above the bottom band for refinement. - Refinement will result in decisions being made on areas such as size, materials and assembly methods. - Knowledge and understanding of design should be applied to explore and refine ideas.
 Generic statements about design should not be awarded marks.
 To achieve marks in the top band, candidates must apply design knowledge related to the key points drawn from the brief provided. - Knowledge and understanding of materials and manufacturing should be applied to explore and refine ideas.
 Generic statements about materials and manufacturing should not be awarded marks.

 Skill Design and manufacture Max marks TOTAL: 6 marks are allocated to using models.
-Judgements should be made on candidates' ability to use modelling techniques effectively to develop the design proposal. activity 1-2 marks 3-4 marks 5-6 marks Using models Applying modelling techniques 6 limited use of modelling to generate ideas limited use of modelling to test and evaluate limited use of modelling to resolve issues limited use of modelling to communicate the design proposal adequate use of modelling to generate ideas adequate use of modelling to test and evaluate adequate use of modelling to resolve issues adequate use of modelling to communicate the design proposal effective use of modelling to generate ideas effective use of modelling to test and evaluate effective use of modelling to resolve issues effective use of modelling to communicate the design proposal Further information for assess sing 'Using models'
+Judgements should be made on the candidate's ability to use modelling techniques effectively to develop the design proposal. activity 1-2 marks 3-4 marks 5-6 marks Using models Applying modelling techniques 6 limited use of modelling to generate ideas limited use of modelling to test adequate use of modelling to generate ideas adequate use of modelling effective use of modelling to generate ideas effective use of modelling and evaluate to test and evaluate to test and evaluate limited use of modelling to resolve issues adequate use of modelling to resolve issues effective use of modelling to resolve issues limited use of modelling to communicate the design proposal adequate use of modelling to communicate the design proposal effective use of modelling to communicate the design proposal • Further information for asses ssing 'Using models'